LudwigStenberg/PersonalFinanceApp/notes.md

  - Update the flow so the program doesn't require a file to exist if the database is being used.
 - Check SQLTransactions ACID.
 Rollback()
+- check out vertical slice architecture for folder/file structure
+- Do I need the transactionId in Transaction.cs constructor?
+- Should I remove ITransactionOperations?